In October a private residential home near North Vancouver’s Edgemont Village turns into the Belmont Haunted House Halloween attraction.

 Most haunted houses in the Lower Mainland are operated by companies, municipal organizations (e.g. Fright Nights and Burnaby’s Haunted Village) or non-profit organizations.
 There are also hundreds of fantastically-decorated private homes, and even a few residences that you can wander around the garden or go inside.

 So what has made Belmont Haunted House so special over the years?
 Lots of reasons, including the following:

 - It’s a popular attraction, but the lineups aren’t too scary.

 - Admission is by donation which means it’s highly affordable.

 - It has been a fundraiser!
-Donations received go to Ronald McDonald House BC to provide a “home away from home” for families of seriously ill children.
-Over the past decade the attraction has raised over $30,000 for this very worthwhile cause.
+All donations received go to Ronald McDonald House BC to provide a “home away from home” for families of seriously ill children.
+Over the past decade the attraction has raised more than $30,000 for this very worthwhile cause.

-- Although professional in appearance, it’s not a commercially-run haunted house – it’s simply a labour of “love” by a family that’s crazy about Halloween and gives generously to its community.
+- Although professional in appearance, it’s not a commercially-run haunted house.
+It’s simply a labour of “love” by a couple who is crazy about Halloween and gives generously to its community.

 - The attraction takes place at a large modern home, but one that’s in a style with stone walls and peaked rooftops that makes it a perfect haunted Halloween venue.
 The house looks real because it is real!